Total Non-Farm Employment

 The forecast values for AR reflect a simple (1 – B) model with three pulse values.
 One is for April 2011, another for June 2011 and the last is for March 2015.
 The normalized AR forecast for the leading indicator is flat.

 The forecast values for the U.S. reflect a simple AR(1) model with three intervention variables .
 There are two time trends one beginning in September 2009 and another in January 2011.
 There is one pulse variable in September 2010.

-The important conclusion is the normalized leading indicators suggest a modest increase in the U.S. economic activity for the months thru March 2020.
+The important conclusion is the normalized leading indicators suggest a modest increase in the U.S. economic activity for the months thru March 2020 followed by a decline.
 The AR index is declining until early 2019 when it begins to increase.
 While the actual AR index reveals an uptrend, the forecast is flat.

 Source: FRED: Arkansas data = ARSLIND, US data = USSLIND and author’s calculations.

 Arkansas total non-farm employment is closely aligned with U.S. payroll employment.
 In an analysis (not shown) 99.9% of the variation in Arkansas employment is explained by the variation in U.S. payroll employment and the historical values of Arkansas’ non-farm employment.
 Conclusion: As U.S. payroll employment moves up and down, so goes Arkansas’ employment.

 Forecasts of Arkansas’ expected total payroll employment can be shown as the 12 month % change.
 The graphic pattern shows a steady decline in the 12 month percentage change from January 2016 thru August 2018.
 Since then, the 12 month percentage change has trended up until September 2019.
 The forecast for the next six months shows a significant increase.